Led by Group Executive: Animal Sciences,

 all aspects of our operations and we continuous aim to satisfy our customers in

-standards in all areas of our work.
-Research Programmes at the Animal Health
+appropriate international standards in all areas of our work.
+Research

-division include Epidemiology Vectors and Paraistes, Vaccines and Diagnostics
+Programmes at the ARC-OVR include Epidemiology Vectors and Parasites, Vaccines

-Development, Public Health and Zoonoses, Vaccine Production and Diagnostics
+and Diagnostics Development, Public Health and Zoonoses, Vaccine Production and

 Supply Shop and Special Services.

-For more information about the Animal Health contact the division's Public Relations Office on +27 12 529 9446 alternatively email
+For more information about the ARC-OVR contact the Campus's Public Relations Office on +27 12 529 9446, alternatively email

 NtshaubaM@arc.agric.za or call switchboard on +27 12 529 9111 or email